vgmstream/vgmstream/doc/TXTP.md

 loop.adx
 ```

 It also doubles as a quick "silence this file" while keeping the same structure, for complex cases.
-The `.` can actually be anywhere after `?`, but must appear before commands to function correctly.
+The `.` can actually be anywhere after `?`, but must exists before commands to function correctly (basically, don't silence extension-less files).
 ```
   layer1a.adx
  ?layer1b.adx